-Master's Programs.
-The master's program requires a minimum of 36 hours.
-Students elect one of three plans for completion of the master's degree: Plan I (minimum of 36 hours including a required thesis), Plan II (minimum of 36 hours including a required formal report), or Plan III (minimum of 36 hours including a required creative component).
-Application to the Graduate College precedes program admission decisions.
-For unqualified admission an undergraduate degree in Education or a related field, a vita/resume and a goals statement are required.
 Doctoral Program.
 The Doctor of Philosophy (PhD) degree requires a minimum of 69 semester hours beyond the master's degree.
 Application to the Graduate College precedes program admission decisions.
 For program admission, candidates prepare a folder to be evaluated by faculty.
 This folder is to include a score from the Graduate Record Exam or the Miller Analogies Test, a Statement of Goals and Objectives, references, and examples of written expression.
 An interview may be required.

 Financial Aid.
-Support is available each year for research assistantships and for qualified graduate students to assume teaching responsibilities in the undergraduate curriculum.
+Some support is available each year for research assistantships and for qualified graduate students to assume teaching responsibilities in the undergraduate curriculum.
 Selections are usually made in the spring semester for the following academic year.
 Interested persons are encouraged to apply at any time.
 Applications can be obtained from the School of Teaching and Curriculum Leadership.
 A limited number of graduate fee waivers and College of Education scholarships are available to eligible graduate students.